CSIRT-MU/BehaviorNetworkSegmentation/analyses/README.md

 ## Network Segment Discovery

-* **K-means** - includes K-means clustering notebooks on all subnets, selected subents, and binary clustering.
-* **K-means_LB_Keogh** - includes K-means clustering with LB-Keogh measure as distance metrics.
+* **K-means_LB_Keogh** - includes K-means clustering with and also without LB-Keogh measure as distance metrics.
 Notebooks include clustering on all subnets, selected subents, and binary clustering
 * **DBSCAN** - includes density-based spatial clustering of applications with noise on all subnets, selected subents, and binary clustering.

 ## Network Segment Assignment